-While completing this program, I was a District Manager with Airgas, an Air Liquide company.
-They were actually a huge part of my educational journey.
-The organization really values high-level technical skills in engineering and welding and are committed to employee development, so I knew they'd be supportive of me participating in the program.
-Airgas provided me a ton of assistance in completing the MSWE.
-In fact, one of their HR representatives used to proctor my Ohio State exams when I was in the online program!
+While completing this program, I was a District Manager in the industry.
+The gas and welding industry was actually a huge part of my educational journey.
+The industry really values high-level technical skills in engineering and welding, so I knew my colleagues and contacts in the industry would be supportive of me participating in the program.
+My colleagues provided me a ton of assistance in completing the MSWE.
+In fact, one of my HR representatives used to proctor my Ohio State exams when I was in the online program!

-Because I worked for a company that provides high-level technical information and advice to customers and business partners, this program really prepared me to have more meaningful discussions and add value.
+Because I work for a company that provides high-level technical information and advice to customers and business partners, this program really prepared me to have more meaningful discussions and add value.

 Is there any advice you would give to students interested in pursuing the program?
 What do you wish you knew?